ibexa/documentation-developer/docs/cdp/cdp_guide.md

 ### Data customization

-​You can customize Content and Product data exported to [[= product_name_cdp =]] and control what Field Type information you want to export.
+​You can customize Content and Product data exported to [[= product_name_cdp =]] and control what field type information you want to export.
-With [[= product_name_cdp =]], you can export Field Types and Field Type values. they're exported with metadata and attributes, for example, ID, Field Definition name, type, value.
+With [[= product_name_cdp =]], you can export field types and field type values. they're exported with metadata and attributes, for example, ID, Field Definition name, type, value.

 For more information, see [data customization](https://doc.ibexa.co/en/latest/cdp/cdp_data_customization/#data-customization) documentation in Developer Documentation.